Bourbon In The Bluegrass

 After Four Roses we will visit the Historic Buffalo Trace Distillery, the oldest continuous operating distillery in the United States.
 There we will have a tour of the beautiful grounds and distillery as well as a tasting of several of the renowned sprits such as Eagle Rare and Buffalo Trace.

-Upon leaving Buffalo Trace, we will stop for lunch and shopping in Historic Midway or Lawrenceburg depending on our route of travel.
+Upon leaving Buffalo Trace, we will stop for lunch and shopping in Frankfort or Lawrenceburg depending on our route of travel.

 We could also visit Wild Turkey and/or Castle and Key for short photo stops and shopping, if time.

 After lunch, we will make our way to Kentucky Bourbon Trail® member Woodford Reserve Distillery.
 Distilling began on this site in 1780 and the current distillery building was built in 1838, making this the oldest active distillery today.
 The visitor’s center was just remodeled in 2019 so you will have both history and modern comforts on this tour.
 Following your tour, you will be able to sample some of their gold medal winning bourbons and visit their gift shop as well.
 After leaving Woodford Reserve, we will make our way back to Harrodsburg and should arrive back around 4:30 p.m.